malachi-iot/ugfx-drivers/test/basic/README.md

 1. PGESP-2 brought in lots of FreeRTOS shim header files.
 What I'd prefer here is to add the ESP-IDF FreeRTOS include path
+2. Document FreeRTOS (and even uGFX to a minor degree) path fiddling/shimming
+3. Move gdisp_lld_config.h to proper location if we can (the one in https://github.com/fredizzimo/uGFX/blob/master/drivers/gdisp/SSD1306/gdisp_lld_config.h should be sufficient if we can reference that directly)

 # Notes